Elemental-IRCd/elemental-ircd.com/site/security/e50b0d59-f3c5-4472-a3cd-e2e07731417c/index.md

 ### ircd-ratbox

-Upstream is about to release ircd-ratbox 3.0.9 that removes `MONITOR` completely as well as fixing some other obscure bugs, so we are providing no patch for these users as it will be redundant.
-If you really need to patch, apply the Charybdis patch (you will need to do things by hand unfortunately).
+Upstream is about to release ircd-ratbox 3.0.9 that fixes this.

 Otherwise, unload the module as directed above.